History of Michigan in Timeline

 In a 2020 study, Michigan was ranked as the 13th easiest state for citizens to vote in.

-In 2021, wind energy accounted for 59% of all Michigan energy credits.
+In 2021, Michigan utilities successfully met the mandate to reach at least 15% renewable energy.
+Wind energy accounted for 59% of all Michigan energy credits that year.

-Since the 2021 census estimates, Detroit was still the largest city in Michigan with a majority black population but was no longer the largest black-majority city in the U.S.
+Since the 2021 census estimates, Detroit, while still the largest city in Michigan with a majority black population, was no longer the largest black-majority city in the U.S.

 May 2022: Palisades Nuclear Power Plant Closure

-In May 2022, the Palisades Nuclear Power Plant, which was located south of South Haven, closed down.
+In May 2022, the Palisades Nuclear Power Plant, located south of South Haven, was closed.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 8,206 homeless people in Michigan.